SidduRam/GettingAndCleaningData/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names
 5. Create a tidy dataset for the average of each variable for each activity and each subject

+##### Refer the codebook file in this Github repository for the detailed data processing and analysis.